 Not a video person or still a little confused?
 No worries, we actually partnered up withe-learning guru Mike Taylor and wrote a quick 1 page guide on how to upload your amazing Articulate 360 course.

 Articulate 360 is a subscription-based collection of tools and applications that provide instructional designers and course developers with everything they need to create award-winning e-learning courses.

 The suite of tools consists of Storyline 360 and Rise 360 alongside a content library and live online training.

 You also get access to innovative features like Smart Video Player, which lets users control video playback with gestures and voice commands.
 Plus, it has an expanding library (over 9 million, so pretty decent) of images and pre-built templates that you can use to quickly create interactive courses without having to write a single line of code.

 Well, it means that you have everything you need at your fingertips to create incredible e-learning content and design courses that your audience will want to take!

 How much does Articulate 360 cost?

-As with most things in life, if it’s worth having then it isn’t likely to be cheap.
+As with most things in life, it isn’t likely to be cheap if it’s worth having.